earthlab/earthpy/.github/pull_request_template.md

 Before submitting a Pull Request please be sure to submit an issue that describes what the contents of the PR addresses.

 **IMPORTANT:** Please do not use this repository as a practice activity to learn how to use GitHub!
-Only submit a PR after
+Only submit a PR after:

 1. Submitting an issue with a valid item that you wish to address in earthpy
 2. Getting approval from one of the maintainers to submit a formal PR.